holly-hacker/BulletForceHaxV3/README.md

 These are some high-level goals that were conceived of near the start of development, take them with a grain of salt.

-- [ ] Build out a high quality nwetworking library that could be published on its own
+- [ ] Build out a high quality networking library that could be published on its own
 - [ ] Create a decent packet sniffer, likely as a chrome DevTools page
 - [ ] Create a headless bot, possibly scriptable
-- [ ] Create some basic cheats that could be controller from within the browser
+- [ ] Create some basic cheats that could be controlled from within the browser